ahadrasheed54-source/EventX/backend/README.md

 | PATCH | /api/notifications/read-all | Logged-in user |
 | POST | /api/notifications/announce | Organizer/Admin (notifies every ticket holder of an event) |

-A "Ticket confirmed" notification is created automatically for the participant when they book a ticket.

 ### Dashboard
 | Method | Route | Access |